Oxford Row Coach

 Courses do not “fill up” so you don’t need to ask if there are places left.
 The format is quite flexible and the session times may be rescheduled to accommodate larger numbers, if necessary.

-Over the duration of the course, I offer a number sessions (usually around 20) on all those weekend days I can (so both Saturdays and Sundays are involved).
+Over the duration of the course, I offer a number sessions (usually over 20) on all those weekend days I can (so both Saturdays and Sundays are involved).
+You should give your rowing sessions some priority – particularly in the early stages when basic technique is picked up in a land-based facility called a tank.
+Later sessions are less important as they are more about practising than learning.

-Weekend day sessions are usually scheduled to start late morning (around 11am) and last about 1.5hrs.
-However, in the early stages, there will be a lesson in the Tank followed by a water outing (counted as two sessions) which will take nearer 3hrs to complete.
+Weekend day sessions are usually scheduled to start late morning (around 11.30am) and last about 1.5hrs.
+However, in the early stages, there may be a lesson in the Tank followed by a water outing (counted as two sessions) which will take nearer 3hrs to complete.
+Also, if there are sufficient numbers available to warrant it, second or even third time-slots will be offered.
+You will be allocated to just one but it may be later than your usual start time.
+(We keep all family, professional and other commitments in mind when making these allocations.)

-During the summer, we usually do a midweek evening session, which is scheduled with the agreement of the group members.
+During the summer, we usually offer a midweek evening session (starting at 6.30pm), which is scheduled with the agreement of the group members.
+The slot is usually limited by daylight to 1-1.5hrs, so only a limited number can be accommodated.

 Occasionally, my commitments, local events and river conditions mean that course sessions cannot run and some days will be missed.
 This means that the end date of the course may be extended.